Photo Source: Wikimedia Commons

 I’ve written about this before.

 There was a reason why I entered my anti-God period.
-It had a lot to do with violence against women and the indifference of the church — meaning the whole of Christianity to that violence.
-In fact, it had a lot to do with an incident in which a church took a vote as to whether or not a rape victim should be forced to leave said church.
+It had a lot to do with violence against women and the indifference of the church — meaning the whole of Christianity — to that violence.

 Still, I was faced with a conundrum.
-If the men who claimed so stridently that they, and they alone, spoke for God, then what place did I, a female person who actually felt that I was a full human being and not some smidge of what’s left of a human being after the preachers got done limiting me and my life down to what they thought was acceptable, have in any church that bore the name of Christ?
+If the men who claimed so stridently that they, and they alone, spoke for God, were telling the truth of things, then what place did I, a female person who actually felt that I was a full human being and not some smidge of what’s left of a human being after the preachers got done limiting me and my life down to what they thought was acceptable, what place did I have in any church that bore the name of Christ?

 The Jesus I met seemed to me at that time to have very little to do with the mean-spirited, woman-despising message I had been given by His spokesmen.
 I loved this Jesus I encountered, and, right from the first, I trusted Him.
-But that other Jesus — the one who supported the double standard and thought women and girls should only do what things were left over with their lives and who basically wanted us pushed aside, that guy I had been told about and been bashed with, not so much.
+But that other Jesus — the one who supported the double standard and thought women and girls should live their lives in the circumscribed margins of life that these men of God set out for us, who basically wanted us pushed aside, that Jesus I had been told about and bashed with, I mistrusted and feared to my core.

 I was so confused that I prayed and asked God directly if He hated women.
 This wasn’t a test.
-It wasn’t an argument. it was an honest question.
+It wasn’t an argument.
+It wasn’t even much of a prayer.
+It was a plea and a question from the bottom of my shattered heart.

 I don’t always or even often get direct, immediate and discernible answers to my prayers, but God answered me then.
-I’ve been walking my walk with Christ on that answer ever since.
+I’ve been walking my walk with Christ on rock-solid certainty of that answer ever since.

 I realize that the Church does not recognize personal revelation except in very rare and well verified circumstances, and that even then these personal revelations are not binding as a matter of faith on the people of God.
 I think that’s a sound practice.

-I also think that this position on personal revelation makes Cardinal Burke and I about even.
-He evidently has had a personal revelation of some sort that the problems of the Church are due to those of us who have two X chromosomes.
+I also think that this position on personal revelation makes Cardinal Burke and me just about even so far as this woman question is concerned.
+I had a personal revelation that God loves the female half of the human race and that He’s not so happy with His preachers who say otherwise.
+The good Cardinal evidently has had a personal revelation of some sort that the many and manifold problems of the Church are due to those of us who have two X chromosomes.

 In the Gospel according to him, the priest shortage is due to the existence of altar girls.
-His explanation for this is that boys don’t like to do things that girls do.
+His explanation for this is that boys don’t like to be around girls.
 Even aside from the fact that we are talking about adolescent boys, a good many of whom seem to rather like adolescent girls, that is absolute nonsense.

 Men just hate being around women.
 I’ve noticed that all my life.
 They don’t like the way we smell.
-They don’t like the way we feel when they touch us.
-They don’t like the sounds of our voices.
+They don’t like our soft hands or higher voices.
+And they really can’t stand the way we look.

 I guess that Oklahoma parishes are just unduly macho — or maybe that’s sissified, I can’t figure it out exactly — but we’ve got a lot of men sitting in the pews every week.
-And quite a few of them are sitting there besides their wives and daughters.
+And quite a few of them are sitting beside their wives, daughters, mothers and, yes, even their girlfriends.

 I’m not sure how Cardinal Burke plans to run his Church if he and those who think like him manage to turn it into a Spanky and Our Gang Woman Haters Club House, but my personal opinion is that if they succeed in chasing off the women, they might think about closing up shop.